BaiLiWuYi/gitkills/README.md

 # gitkills
 hello, world!
-Creating b new branch is quick and simple.
+Creating a new branch is quick & simple.